Student Conduct

 • If a mutually agreeable resolution is not achieved, the instructor’s decision regarding score/grade reduction on the graded item will be enforced.

-Pending an outcome of an academic integrity matter, the student shall remain active in class.
-If the course instructor determines additional measures are necessary (for instance, if the student’s pending academic integrity violation was due to collaboration, collusion, or the student is likely to re-offend), the instructor must contact the Dean of Students, Vice President of Student Affairs, or Provost/Vice President of Academic Affairs to determine whether restrictions from class activities or other protective measures are warranted.
+Pending the outcome of an academic integrity matter, the student shall remain active in class.
+If the course instructor determines additional measures are necessary (for instance, if the student’s pending academic integrity violation was due to collaboration, collusion, or the student is likely to re-offend), the instructor must first consult with their academic dean then contact the Dean of Students or Provost/Vice President of Academic Affairs to determine whether restrictions from class activities or other protective measures are warranted.
 If so, the student will be given the opportunity to be heard on whether any measures should be imposed.

 Academic Appeals Review Board

-If the student and/or the instructor cannot attend, the Board will still consider the appeal based on the information provided on the Academic Integrity Violation Report and the Academic Integrity Violation-Student Appeal Form.
+If the student and/or the instructor cannot attend the hearing, the Board will still consider the appeal based on the information provided on the Academic Integrity Violation Report and the Academic Integrity Violation-Student Appeal Form.

 • Dean of Students (presiding)